sumon01914/Javascript-Payroll-Calculation/README.md

 - ✅ **Formula calculator UI** for custom salary rules
 - ✅ Calculate salary using **percentage of a base head**
 - ✅ Enter **fixed amounts** directly
-- ✅ Lightweight, easy-to-use jQuery plugin
+- ✅ Lightweight, easy-to-use this plugin
 - ✅ Simple integration into payroll or HR systems

 - ## 📦 Installation